linera-io/linera-protocol/examples/llm/README.md

 Models and tokenizers are served locally using a local Python server.
 They are expected at `model.bin` and `tokenizer.json`.

+NOTE: In the future, model data will be stored on-chain (#1981) or in decentralized storage.

 The application's service exposes a single GraphQL field called `prompt` which takes a prompt as input and returns a response.